You have options, How to file Bankruptcy in Canada

 - lawsuits against you by your creditors will be stayed (stopped).

-Step 3: The trustee sells your assets and you make payments to the trustee.
+Step 3: The trustee may sell your assets

 The trustee will then sell your assets, except those exempted by provincial and federal laws, and hold the proceeds in trust for distribution to your creditors.
 This includes all existing assets as well as those acquired prior to the discharge of your bankruptcy.